Fast Point Transformer: Experiments

 \textbf{mIoU vs. model size.} We compare the accuracy of both Fast Point Transformer and MinkowskiNet with the different number of parameters.
-We build small network models by maintaining the number of building blocks as MinkowskiNet~\cite{choy20194d} does and reducing the number of channels.
-Detailed illustration about network architecture is shown in the supplement.
+We build small network models by reducing the number of building blocks as MinkowskiNet~\cite{choy20194d} does and maintaining the number of channels.
+Detailed illustration about network architecture is shown in the supplementary material.
 Table~\ref{tab:miou_param} shows the evaluation results.

 Interestingly, we observe that Fast Point Transformer is more resilient to the network parameter reduction, and Fast Point Transformer models outperform their counterpart models of MinkowskiNet.
 We can observe that the most lightweight Fast Point Transformer with voxel size 10$\mathrm{cm}$ outperforms the most lightweight MinkowskiNet~\cite{choy20194d} with voxel size 5$\mathrm{cm}$.
 MinkowskiNet~\cite{choy20194d} requires lots of parameters to overcome voxelization artifacts, whereas Fast Point Transformer shows a consistent accuracy even with 71.5$\%$ fewer network parameters.